microsoft/php-sdk-binary-tools/README.md

 # Overview

-The PHP SDK 2.0+ is compatible with PHP 7.0 and above.
-The compatibility with [older versions](http://windows.php.net/downloads/php-sdk/php-sdk-binary-tools-20110915.zip "php-sdk-binary-tools-20110915.zip") is kept, also available from the [legacy branch](https://github.com/Microsoft/php-sdk-binary-tools/tree/legacy).
-The toolset was significantly revamped.
-Newer tools are now available, better workflows are now possible.
 The toolset consists on a mix of the hand written scripts, selected MSYS2 parts and standalone programs.
+It supports any workflows, be it a custom local or a CI build whatsoever.

+The PHP SDK 2.2+ is compatible with PHP 7.2 and above.

+To build PHP 7.1 and below, the latest 2.1.x versions of the SDK have to be used.

+The legacy binary tools SDK is available from the [legacy branch](https://github.com/Microsoft/php-sdk-binary-tools/tree/legacy) and is suitable to build PHP 5.

 # Requirements